 I literally get these kinds of emails all the time.

 "I just won a new investor client thanks to Steli's follow-up advice.
 9 ½ months, 28 e-mails and I don't know how many calls and messages, but it's a €100,000 starting ticket that was well worth the effort. "

 Following up is more art than science.
 The more you do it, the better you get at it.
 Nothing can replace building strong follow-up habits.
 To give you a starting point, here’s how I think about following up.

 How often should you follow up?

-If you reach out completely cold and never had any interaction with the other person, follow up once or twice.
+If you reach out completely cold and never had any interaction with the other person, follow up a maximum of six times.
 You really don’t have the type of relationship that gives you permission to do much more than that.

 If you already had some kind of interaction and that interaction was not a clear, definite NO, then follow up as long as it takes to get a response.
 Never stop till you get a response.

 The right follow-up frequency

 Here’s a general schema for timing your follow-ups:

 Day 3: Follow-up (+4)